CURRENT EMPLOYEES OR STUDENTS:

-Penn State is committed to and accountable for advancing diversity, equity, and inclusion in all of its forms.
-We embrace individual uniqueness, foster a culture of inclusion that supports both broad and specific diversity initiatives, leverage the educational and institutional benefits of diversity, and engage all individuals to help them thrive.
+The Pennsylvania State University is committed to and accountable for advancing diversity, equity, and inclusion in all of its forms.
+We foster a culture of inclusion that supports numerous diversity initiatives and leverages the educational and institutional benefits of diversity.
 We value inclusion as a core strength and an essential element of our public service mission.

 - A statement of commitment towards diversity and inclusion